wwqqq16/Single-Cycle-CPU-Design/README.md

 ## Conclusion

 The primary objective of this project is to build a functional single cycle CPU, understanding how various components fit together and build off each other.
-We will start small and gradually combine the components to create a working CPU that performs various ALU operations and register transfers.
+We combine the components to create a working CPU that performs various ALU operations and register transfers.